 Tech Mahindra, founded in 1986, epitomizes the fusion of cutting-edge technology and business acumen.
 It offers a broad spectrum of services, such as IT consulting, digital transformation, engineering, and business process management, catering to a diverse range of industries.
-With over 158,000 employees spread across 90 countries, Tech Mahindra has carved a niche for itself as a prominent player in the global market.
-The fiscal year 2023 marked a period of substantial growth for Tech Mahindra, with its revenue reaching an impressive US \$ 6.4 billion.
+With over 150488 (Q3 FY25) employees spread across 90 countries, Tech Mahindra has carved a niche for itself as a prominent player in the global market.
+For the nine months ending December 2024, Tech Mahindra recorded an impressive revenue of USD 4.7 billion.

 Over the years, it has evolved into one of India's top IT firms, achieving a prominent position in the Big Tech sector of the country.
-By June 2022, the company had amassed a notable portfolio of 1,262 active clients, showcasing its extensive market reach and customer trust.
+By December 2024, the company had amassed a notable portfolio of 1,175 active clients, showcasing its extensive market reach and customer trust.